Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles.md

 [adjust team mapping](/konnect/org-management/okta-idp/#map-teams-to-groups).

-## Prerequisites

-You must be part of the **Organization Admin** team to manage users, teams, and roles.

 ## Manage teams and roles

 You can find a list of all teams in your organization through
 {% konnect_icon organizations %} **Organization** > **Teams** in Konnect.

+You must be part of the **Organization Admin** team to manage users, teams, and roles.

 * **Team:** A group of users with access to the same roles.
 Teams are useful for assigning access by functionality, as they can provide granular access to